Distance: 18.4-mile loop

 Pier 39 is fun in a P. T. Barnum sort of way, a marketplace of about 100 shops catering to tourists.
 Watch for street performers.
-There’s a colony of sea lions you can see on the L at the far end of Pier 39 itself—just head toward the barking.
+There’s usually a colony of sea lions at the far end of Pier 39 itself—just head toward the barking.
 Just past Pier 39 there’s a relatively deserted, pretty pier you can ride out on and see the sea lions from the back side, as well as the best view of Alcatraz in town.
 The Blue and Gold ferry fleet runs sight-seeing tours around the Bay from here, a lovely way to spend half a day.

 From the base of the Pier, follow the stream of tourists pushing rental bikes up the delightfully steep little hill on your R and look down on Fort Mason, which was a military base and is now a sort of performance space for local artists.
 Ride through the lovely grassy knoll to Marina Blvd and take it, past the Marina and the Marina Green.
 This is kite central, so look for kites flying.
 The houses on your L were worth millions when that was a rare thing in San Francisco, and it’s all because of the view out the living room windows.

 Backtrack to Mason St and ride up the steep 150-ft connector on your R to Lincoln Blvd (navigating is easier than the maps make it look).
 Make the tiny detour to the Golden Gate Bridge overlook, soak it in, and find your way to the Golden Gate Bridge Welcome Center if you want more history.
-Then continue on Lincoln through the Presidio, a peaceful park that was once a military base and is now a home to upscale inns, George Lucas’s offices (the Yoda statue is worth seeking out), restaurants, wooded hiking trails, and the splendid Walt Disney Family Museum, Mecca for the Disney faithful.
+Then continue on Lincoln through the Presidio, a peaceful park that was once a military base and is now a home to upscale inns, George Lucas’s offices (the Yoda statue in front of the building is worth seeking out, though it’s on the opposite side of the Presidio), restaurants, wooded hiking trails, and the splendid Walt Disney Family Museum, Mecca for the Disney faithful.
 The Presidio Visitor Center has a nice free map of the area.